pndaproject/pnda-guide/console/uicredentials.md

 The credentials can also be changed manually in each UI as required after PNDA has been provisioned.

-Note that if the Cloudera Manager password is changed, then the following salt states should be rerun, as these components require access to the Cloudera Manager API:
+Note that if the Cloudera Manager or Ambari password is changed, then the following salt states should be rerun, as these components require access to the Cloudera Manager API:
  - [platform-testing](https://github.com/pndaproject/platform-salt/tree/develop/salt/platform-testing)
  - [deployment-manager](https://github.com/pndaproject/platform-salt/tree/develop/salt/deployment-manager)
  - [data-service](https://github.com/pndaproject/platform-salt/tree/develop/salt/data-service)